ewirch/ewirch.github.io/about/index.md

 	<div>
 		<p>
 			I'm Eduard Wirch, a software engineer since 1998.
 I started using Turbo Pascal on DOS 5, powered by a insanely fast 16MHz Intel 386SX, and made my way through Basic, C, x86 assembler, C++, Perl, Ruby, Visual Basic to Java.
 			I've always have been passionate about clean, stable and fast code.
 This blog collects noteworthy knowledge I gained along the way.
-Have fun reading them.
+Have fun reading it.
 		</p>
 		<p>
 			<a href="https://stackoverflow.com/users/17428/eduard-wirch">